-Eight months and counting….this is our current trip.
-Pretty self-explanatory, we started in Cameroon and are heading for Japan, by road (and sea) as much as possible.
+Almost 14 months long….this is our latest trip.
+Pretty self-explanatory, we started in Cameroon and headed to Japan – by road (and sea) as much as possible.

 Read More »